 The ideal length of a popping rod is going to change a lot depending on the circumstances in which you're fishing, so it's important that you evaluate where and how you'll be doing the majority of your topwater fishing.
 7'6" is pretty standard, and is a great place to start.
 Many think that length in the rod equates to distance in your cast, but this is not always the case.
 The blank materials used, guide layout, and angler technique all go into casting distance and should be considered when choosing a rod.
-If distance is most important, then choose something from the Tuna Sniper line, but be warned, to achieve those distances, you'll be fishing a rod that is inherently less forgiving to the angler, and will require more care in handling.
-If distance isn't as important, a more moderate and shorter rod like the OceanXtreme may be more suitable.
+If distance is most important, then choose something from the TS2 line, but be warned, to achieve those distances, you'll be fishing a rod that is inherently less forgiving to the angler, and will require more care in handling.
 A slower action will cost you a little distance, but will absorb more of the fight, and bring some of the leverage back in your direction.
-I always try to plan ahead and take the combo best suited for the fish and situation I plan to encounter on my trip.
+We always try to plan ahead and take the combo best suited for the fish and situation I plan to encounter on our trips.

 Key features to watch for are proper length between the reel seat and gimbal, proper action in the rod blank, and the use of the right components.
 I can not stress enough, the importance of having a long enough butt section so that you can use your upper body when working poppers and fighting fish.
 This is the number one feature that will give you the ability to reduce fatigue, adding time on the rail, and give you the most possible control fighting the fish when you transition out of your fighting belt.
 A moderate action blank will deliver a uniform, parabolic bend from the tip through the power section of the rod.
 This tip will load down into the rod, ripping your popper down through the surface of the water.
 With a faster action rod, only the tip will flex and the rod will not fully load.
 This makes you work twice as hard to get the same action in your popper.
 The last thing to look for is the use and proper layout of components.
 Having the right components on your rod will help to maximize your casting distance, fighting ability, and ergonomics.